-PIRLS has been conducted every five years since 2001, with Australia participating for the first time in 2011.
+PIRLS has been conducted every five years since 2001, with Australia participating for the first time in 2011 and again in 2016.

-Although the current cycle is referred to as PIRLS 2016, in the Australia the assessment takes place in 2015, because of difference in the timing of the school year in the northern and southern hemispheres.
+Although the current cycle is referred to as PIRLS 2016, in Australia the assessment took place in 2015, because of difference in the timing of the school year in the northern and southern hemispheres.

 Who is involved in PIRLS?

-In Australia, around 300 schools and 5,000 students in Year 4 will be involved.
+In Australia, around 286 schools and more than 6000 students in Year 4 were involved.

 PIRLS is a project of the International Association for the Evaluation of Educational Achievement (IEA) and is directed by the TIMSS and PIRLS International Study Center at Boston College in collaboration with a worldwide network of organisations and representatives from the participating countries.
 ACER is responsible for undertaking the data collection in Australian schools.